savannahpobre/HTOF/README.rst

     parallax, ra0, dec0, mu_ra, mu_dec = solution_vector

-For more examples, refer to the `examples.ipynb` Jupyter notebook.
+For more examples, refer to the `examples/examples.ipynb` Jupyter notebook.
 There we will make a figure like Figure 3 from the HTOF paper.

 Flagged Sources
 ~~~~~~~~~~~~~~~